 Radha Madhab Temple is housed with Rekha-styled dome and hexagonal spire.
 The beauty of the temple is its three-arched entrance.
 Both the front and the service side of the temple have three arches.
 It will be a little disappointing to see few of the wall reliefs damaged.
 The pillars and arches of the temple are beautifully carved, illustrating some life-learning lessons from the epic - Ramayana and Krishna Leela.

 The Archaeological Survey of India is putting all its efforts to retain the beauty of this monument.

 One of the seven Ek-ratnas in Bishnupur, Nandlal Temple is surrounded by a lush-green garden.
 The fact about the creator of this temple is unknown.
 However, it is believed that the temple was built in the 17th century.
 The south-facing temple has a square ground with single tower resting on a curved roof.

 This is one of the few temples in Bishnupur where the exterior is without any decoration.
 Currently, there is no deity inside the temple.

 The Ek-ratna-style temple was built by Krishna Singh, son of Gopal Singha, in 1729 AD.
-The decorative motifs in Radha Gobinda Temple include floral patterns, puranic scenes and many geometrical depictions.
+The decorative motifs in Radha Govinda Temple include floral patterns, puranic scenes and many geometrical depictions.

 The small chariot in front of the temple and a man-made ancient pond with stone walls and steps beside it will catch your eye.
 Visit this abode of Radha and Krishna to comprehend their love story.